Clay Harvison

 Clay Harvison (born September 25, 1980) is an American mixed martial artist who competes in the lightweight division.
 A professional competitor since 2006, Harvison has competed for the UFC, Bellator, and was a competitor on The Ultimate Fighter: Team Lesnar vs. Team dos Santos.

 Background

 Harvison earned his associate degree in finance from Tallahassee Community College.
-He was enrolled at Kennesaw State for a year when he took a kickboxing class with a friend.
-Loving the adrenaline rush, Harvison took up Muay Thai and Jiu-Jitsu full-time in hopes of becoming a professional mixed martial artist.
-He started at KnuckleUp Fitness with Muay Thai coach Mateo Cutbill as his first trainer.

 Mixed martial arts career

 The Ultimate Fighter

 In 2011, Harvison had signed with the UFC to compete in The Ultimate Fighter: Team Lesnar vs. Team dos Santos.

 Harvison was picked fourth on Team Lesnar and seventh overall.
 In the fifth preliminary match-up, Harvison's first fight on the show, he fought Englishman Mick Bowman.
 Harvison controlled the fight using effective striking, and showing good take down defense.
 Harvison won the fight via unanimous decision, and was set to go into the quarterfinal round.
 After the fight was over it was discovered while trying to block a high kick from Bowman, it was believed that Harvison suffered a compound fracture in his pinky finger with the bone protruding from the skin.
 However, an X-ray later revealed the injury to only be a dislocation rather than a fracture.

 Harvison faced Ramsey Nijem in his quarterfinal match.
 Harvison lost to Nijem via submission due to a rear-naked choke in the first round.